limikael/minimvc/README.md

 Templates
 ---------

 The templates constitute the view part of this framework.
 There are templating engines such as Smarty and PHPTAL.
 Why not use them?
 Why does Drupal not use them?
-Well I don't know for sure what Drupal's motivation is, but personally I find them a bit bloated.
+Well I don't know exatcly what Drupal's motivation is, but personally I find them a bit bloated.
 Actually, PHP _is_ in itself a kind of template system.
 Why not just use it the way it is?
 This is what I did at first, but I found that things became a bit messy.
+I like to keep things as simple as possible but not simpler.
 When creating template files, I wanted easy access to the data that should be displayed, as if they were just global PHP variables.
 But when creating business logic, there was a benefit in being able be a little bit more structured and put things in classes and so.

 So I invented my [Template](http://limikael.altervista.org/minimvcdoc/class-Template.html) class.
 Using this, I can create a template in pure PHP with global variables: